 Good operating practices, such as waste minimisation programs, management and personnel practices, loss prevention, and waste segregation also helps to reduce waste at its source.

-The Tasmanian Office of Climate Change host a Business Resource Efficiency Program for small to medium Tasmanian business.
+Renewables, Climate and Future Industries Tasmania (ReCFIT) host a Business Resource Efficiency Program for small to medium Tasmanian business.

 The EPA also commends Tasmanian businesses who show a commitment to cleaner production, waste minimisation and environmental sustainability, via the EPA Sustainability Award.

 Recycling in industry